Category Archives: North Dakota

 • Electrolysis Technicians

-As already mentioned, in the majority of states working cosmetologists have to be licensed.
-In some states there is an exception.
-Only those conducting more skilled services, for instance hairstylists, are required to be licensed.
-Others employed in cosmetology and less skilled, including shampooers, are not required to get licensed in those states.
+As previously mentioned, in the majority of states practicing cosmetologists must be licensed.
+In some states there is an exemption.
+Only those conducting more skilled services, such as hairstylists, are required to be licensed.
+Others working in cosmetology and less skilled, which include shampooers, are not required to be licensed in those states.

 Click Here to Get Free Information on Esthetician Schools Near You!